Meghan Markle Urged To Stop PDA With Prince Harry

 — Celebridades Online (@estrellasonline) February 17, 2019

 And yet, nobody is coming down hard on Prince Harry, who is often seen with his arm around his wife.
-Neither the Duke nor Duchess of Sussex is being called out for anything distasteful, so perhaps it comes down to the differences between being American and British?
+Neither the Duke of Sussex nor the Duchess of Sussex is being called out for anything distasteful, so perhaps it comes down to the differences between being American and being British?

 While this British relationship expert talks at length about the embarrassment of watching Duchess Meghan and Prince Harry holding hands, Cosmopolitan talks about getting the feels from watching the royal couple enjoy each other’s company.
-Recently the two were photographed walking through the snow in Bristol, laughing, holding hands, and touching each other while talking, and it was likened to a Hallmark movie or an aspirational rom-com.
+Recently the two were photographed walking through the snow in Bristol — laughing, holding hands, and touching each other while talking — and it was likened to a Hallmark movie or an aspirational rom-com.

-Markle was saying hello to a group of preschoolers, and called Prince Harry over to say hi to the cute crew who were all holding British flags.
+Markle was saying hello to a group of preschoolers, and called Prince Harry over to say hi to the cute crew, who were all holding British flags.

-The duchess waves him over, and as he bends down to say hello and shake hands with the children, Markle kneels down and rests her hand on his back, and Cosmopolitan swoons.
+The duchess waved him over, and as he bent down to say hello and to shake hands with the children, Markle knelt down and rested her hand on his back.
+Cosmopolitan swooned over the moment.

 “Their hand hold!
 Her hand on his back!
 It’s all too much!”